 GRUB & GAMES

 Revisit the good old days at RecBar 812, a two-story restaurant and arcade in Downtown New Albany.
 RecBar features more than 200 retro arcade video games, pinball machines and more.
-The space also includes air hockey, skee ball, ping pong, shuffleboard and basketball games.
+The space also includes air hockey, skee ball, shuffleboard and basketball games.
 Hot menu items include the famous “totchos”—tater tot nachos—which are served up six different ways.

 Union Restaurant & GameYard